What is BondCare?

 BondCare is Bond University’s approach to caring for and supporting students and the broader university community.

 BondCare enables student success through the provision of personalised engagement, care, and safety responses, and empowers students to achieve their goals by addressing academic, wellbeing, and safety barriers to success.
-BondCare is reinforced by a coordinated network of educators, professional and specialist staff working in partnership with our students, providing individualised advice, support, and care throughout the university journey.
-For further information of the range of supports, click here.
+BondCare is supported by a coordinated network of educators, professional and specialist staff working in partnership with our students, providing individualised advice, support, and care throughout the university journey.
+To make a referral for wellbeing support using the online platform, click here.
+For further information on the range of supports, click here.

-The BondCare network also allows students, staff and community members to report situations that require serious attention and a coordinated response, including responding to all forms of gender-based violence, including sexual assault and harassment, and reporting inappropriate behaviours and general misconduct.
+BondCare's online platform also makes it easy for students, staff and community members to report situations that require serious attention and a coordinated response, including responding to all forms of gender-based violence, sexual assault and harassment, and reporting inappropriate behaviours and general misconduct.
+To disclose or report gender-based violence, including sexual assault or harassment using the online platform, click here.
+You can choose to make a report anonymously but please be aware this may limit our ability to follow up with you.

 University academic and professional staff can seek support for and refer students, or report issues of concern through the BondCare online platform.
 Members of the public can report concerns regarding misconduct, and any unwanted or inappropriate behaviours.